SamBurgess93/hugsforshrubs/README.md

 #### Shopping Bag  page
   The shopping bag page can be broken into 5 parts for each product added to their cart:
   - Product - which displays an image of the product the user has added to their bag.
-  - Product info - displays the name of the product and product sku.
+  - Product info - displays the name of the product.
   - Price - displays the individual product price.
   - Quantity - Users are able to update their order using the quantity selectors and the update button.
 Users can also remove that product from their shopping cart entirely by clicking the remove button.
   - Subtotal - displays the subtotal for each product (product price * quantity).